Defective Machines And Products

 Meet With A Skillful Work Injury Lawyer In New Jersey

-If you suffered an injury in the workplace due to a defective machine or product, or lost a loved one due to a work-related injury, you should meet with an attorney regarding your right to recover workers’ compensation benefits.
-At the Law Offices of Jonathan F. Marshall, we pride ourselves on serving as assertive advocates for injured workers, and we will work tirelessly to help you seek any workers’ compensation benefits that you may be eligible to recover.
-We have office locations in Freehold, Toms River and New Brunswick, and we represent people in the pursuit of workers’ compensation benefits throughout New Jersey, including in cities in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Mercer, Middlesex, Monmouth, Ocean, Passaic, Somerset and Union Counties.
-You can reach us at 800-999-0897 or via our online form to set up a free meeting.
+If you suffered an injury in the workplace due to a defective machine or product or lost a loved one due to a work-related injury, you should meet with an attorney regarding your right to recover workers’ compensation benefits.
+At New Jersey Workers Compensation Lawyer, we pride ourselves on serving as assertive advocates for injured workers, and we will work tirelessly to help you seek any workers’ compensation benefits that you may be eligible to recover.
+We have office locations in Freehold, Toms River, and New Brunswick, and we represent people in the pursuit of workers’ compensation benefits throughout New Jersey, including in cities in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Mercer, Middlesex, Monmouth, Ocean, Passaic, Somerset and Union Counties.
+You can reach us at 866-916-3549 or via our online form to set up a free meeting.